 - Beautiful styles

-- Not as refined as the Titan chair
+- Doesn’t support sharp 100° postures as well as the Titan

-As a final tip, I find the Kaiser 3 most comfortable with a 110° backrest recline.
+The Kaiser 3 is also a good gaming chair for big guys who prefer using a more relaxed 110° backrest recline.
 At that angle, it comfortably supports long periods of healthy desk work.

 EWin Flash XL